livinghuang/siliqs/sq-snc001/readme.md

 #### 12V Power Output

-The 12V power output is reserved for future usage.
+The 12V power output is reserved for future use.
 Leave it open if not needed.

 ![External Power Output](./external_power_output.png?raw=true)